 Size and proportions

 The Doberman is a dog of medium large size.
 Although the breed standards vary among kennel and breed clubs, according to the FCI standard the dog typically stands between

-to 27 in),65 centimetres (26 in) being ideal.
-The Doberman has a square frame: its length should equal its height to the withers, and the length of its head, neck and legs should
+27 in),65 centimetres (26 in) being ideal.
+The Doberman has a square frame: its length should equal its height to the withers, and the length of its head, neck and legs should be in

 There are no standards for the weight of the Doberman Pinscher except as given in the standard used by the FCI.
 The ideal dog must have sufficient size for an optimal